xcsp3team/PyCSP3-models/academic/QuasiGroup/README.md

 # Problem QuasiGroup
 ## Description
-This is the [problem 003](https://www.csplib.org/Problems/prob003/) of the CSPLib:
+This is [Problem 003](https://www.csplib.org/Problems/prob003/) at CSPLib.

 An order n quasigroup is a Latin square of size n.
 That is, a n×n multiplication table in which each element occurs once in every row and column.